axeII/axell.dev/content/posts/plex-incident-debugging-infrastructure/index.md

 ### Step 1: Grafana Logs Analysis

-I started by checking my Grafana dashboard, which aggregates logs from all my services.
+I started by checking my Grafana dashboard, which aggregates logs from all my services running on kubernetes including the plex.
 Almost immediately, I noticed something odd: there were strange connections happening consistently around ~3-9 AM.
 These connections stood out because they occurred during hours when I knew no one in my household was using Plex.
-Btw when I studied the issue more, I found that this is know bug on cloudflare side that some connection are not closed properly please see this github issue for more info: https://github.com/cloudflare/cloudflared/issues/1300.
+Btw when I studied the issue more, I found that this is known bug on cloudflare side that some connection are not closed properly please see this github issue for more info: https://github.com/cloudflare/cloudflared/issues/1300.

-Anyway the patterns were regular and predictable, which made them even more suspicious.
-Legitimate user traffic tends to be sporadic and varies based on viewing habits, but these connections had an almost mechanical consistency to them.
+Anyway the pattern was clear, they are happening during the suspicious ours of ~3-9 AM, which is not a time when anyone in my friend/family list would be actively using Plex.
+This was the first red flag.
+Also the connections had consistent pattern like someone was scanning my instance.

 ![grafana logs](https://img.axell.dev/plex%3Agrafana.webp "Grafana logs showing suspicious connections")